-Students seeking to transfer from another ABA law school must submit:
+Students seeking to transfer from another law school must:

 - Register with or reactivate the LSDAS reporting through the LSAC

-- A letter of good standing from your current law school
+- Submit a letter of good standing from your current law school

 Please note that our Transfer of Credit Policy generally allows for the transfer of credits for classes in which a student has received a 2.7 on a 4.0 scale (typically B-) or better.
 The determination for credit transferability is made by the Director of Academic Administration and Associate Dean for Academic Affairs only after a student is granted admission.
 The credit transferability determination generally takes 3-4 weeks after a student receives an offer of admission.
 In no case will a student be permitted to transfer more than 44 units of credit.